|We certainly agree on the importance of eyebrows.|

 During our meeting, Paula told me point blank that she has absolutely nothing to do with the online reviews and hasn’t done for years.
 She is only interested in product development these days.
 The reviews on Beautypedia are written by her large team of researchers headed up by her business partner Bryan Barron.
 Bryan was a Sales Associate working the shop floor when he met and started working with Paula.

-Beautypedia write their reviews by reading an INCI list and reporting back on it, not by trying the products on the skin.
+At the time of writing this, Beautypedia write their reviews by reading an INCI list and reporting back on it, not by trying the products on the skin.

-When Paula asked me what I was enjoying using recently, I laughed and said 'Oh you hate it.
-I'm loving Tata Harper at the moment.'
+When Paula asked me what I was enjoying using recently, I laughed and said ‘Oh you hate it.
+I’m loving Tata Harper at the moment.’
 Paula had never heard of Tata Harper.
 She had to defer to Bryan.
-She then said 'Oh don't get me started on french skincare brands.
-They're the worst.'
-To which I obviously replied 'Oh I bloody love me some french skincare!'
+She then said ‘Oh don’t get me started on french skincare brands.
+They’re the worst.’
+To which I obviously replied ‘Oh I bloody love french skincare!’
 And we laughed.
-Because it's ok for two grown women to disagree without being threatened or competitive.
+Because it’s ok for two grown women to disagree without being threatened or competitive.

 Here’s the thing: the entire beauty industry (like most) is built on opinion.
 Beautypedia, like this blog, is an opinion-led website.

 It is not the word of God.
 Having said that, we actually agree on more than we differ on.
-We agree on parabens, animal testing, cellulite products, skin needling, acne, blackheads, the pointless word 'hypoallergenic' and so much more.
+We agree on parabens, animal testing, cellulite products, acne, blackheads, the pointless word ‘hypoallergenic’ and so much more.